comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

-Did you see the issue? on the wait thread, there will only be one Win32 Event for sleep/wake, since it can't be more than one Event entering sleeping state in one thread at same time right? so that Event will be reused by different condvar. condvar keeps waiter list for ownership bookmark.
-The manipulation might happen from both wake thread and wait thread, gthread use g_thread_xp_lock CriticalSection to avoid race, but there's a hole: if the wait thread already timeout and returned from WaitForSingleObject, right before manipulating the ownership, and on the wake thread it already entered g_thread_xp_lock and call SetEvent, then that Event will have a pending signaled state, such staled state lead next WaitForSingleObject return immediately, even wait thread calling g_cond_wait on a different condvar B. then g_cond_wait takes none-timeout branch and skip ownership manipulating step (it thinks manipulating should already taken place in wake thread, which still not happen). then if thread wait on condvar B again, it add self to condvar waiter list, makes that link list a self cycle.
-Thus g_cond_broadcast will deadloop.
+Did you see the issue? on the wait thread, there will only be one Win32 Event for sleep/wake, since it can't be more than one Event entering sleeping state in one thread at same time right? so that Event is reused by different condvar. condvar use waiter list for that ownership bookmark.
+The manipulation might happen in either wake thread or wait thread, gthread use g_thread_xp_lock CriticalSection to avoid race, but there's a hole: if wait thread already returned from WaitForSingleObject with TIMEOUT, then wake thread call SetEvent after that, the Event will have a pending signaled state, this might not be an issue for this condvar, but this staled state lead next WaitForSingleObject return immediately, even wait thread calling g_cond_wait on a different condvar B. then wait thread thinks it's being waken up and expect the bookmark already taken place by that wakeup step (which is actually from previous different condvar wake) it then takes none-timeout branch and skip ownership manipulating, leave the waiter in condvar waiter list, then thread wait on condvar B again, it add same waiter to waiter list, makes that link list a self cycle.
+Thus g_cond_broadcast (it walk link list to wakeup all Event) will deadloop.

 To summarize:

 1. It's impossible to let WaitForSingleObject being under mutex protection (otherwise it won't release the mutex during sleep)
-2. There will be window that win32 Event have pending signaled state, before bookmarking knows it, then such signaled state leaked from the ownership bookmarking
+2. There will be window that win32 Event have pending signaled state, this can't be tell only from WaitForSingleObject return value (since it already returned), then such signaled state leaked from the ownership bookmarking
 3. Such leakage confusing following bookmarking, leads the self cycle deadloop.

 Problem 1 is unresolvable, let's see if 2/3 can be fixed.
 Partially problem 2 is due to the manipulation not keep sync with the win32 Event, we can always updating ownership, not only when timeout.
-So no matter if we're waken by TIMEOUT or WAIT_OBJECT_0, we always clean self from waiter list, then even there's pending state in Win32 Event, it won't leave staled entry in waiter linked list, thus avoid the deadloop. by definition condition variable is allowed to have 'spurious wakeup', even such staled state leads wake up of wrong condition variable, it's still 'correct' (that's the reason why condition variable must always being used with another variable check,also within loop). so Problem 3 is not a problem, as long as there's no self cycle deadloop.
+So no matter if we're waken by TIMEOUT or WAIT_OBJECT_0, we always clean self from waiter list, then even there's pending state in Win32 Event, waiter entry always being removed from waiter linked list, thus avoid the deadloop. by definition condition variable is allowed to have 'spurious wakeup', even such staled state leads wake up of wrong condition variable, it's still 'correct' (that's the reason why condition variable must always being used with another variable check,also within loop). so strictly speaking Problem 3 is not an issue, as long as there's no self cycle deadloop.
-My patch introduced the hash table, every condition variable will have their own Event, the spurious wakeup can still happen, but only on same condition variable (if we don't want to create new Event everytime call g_cond_wait)
+My patch also improve Problem 3 by introducing the hash table, every condition variable have their own Event, the spurious wakeup can still happen, but only on same condition variable (if we don't want to create new Event everytime call g_cond_wait)

 Another possible fix could be calling ResetEvent as last step of ownership manipulation (also under protection of g_thread_xp_lock), then staled state won't leak to next WaitForSingleObject call.
-This approach has a misc drawback: the pending condition variable wake will lose everytime after g_cond_wait return. that might not be a big issue since current implementation also lose all pending wakeup before first g_cond_wait (win32 Event only created at first g_cond_wait).
+This approach has a misc drawback: all pending condition variable wake will be lost everytime after g_cond_wait return.
+That might not be a big issue since current implementation also lose all pending wakeup before first g_cond_wait (win32 Event only created at first g_cond_wait).

 the full discussion and patch here: